 I’ve been known to complain about how weedy the garden is; and my Beautiful Girlfriend Wife Lady is very tolerant of my whining.
-She just says, “oh well!!”
-Then of course I reply, “well work greatly interferes with my free time.”
-I don’t think she’s gonna let me quit work for a while yet; and I know all too well that it would economically hurt our ability to retire with any peace of mind.
-The garden, then, becomes a balancing act between normal chores and family stuff.
+She just says, “Oh well!!
+We always get food!!”
+The garden, was, is, and probably always shall be a balancing act between normal chores and family stuff.

 Yep, the plants really love worm poop.
 How do I know this?
 I ask them of course.
 “How ya doin’ today, Corn?”
 “Doin’ good Ken… had a nice bowl of worm poop for breakfast.”
 Well OK maybe they don’t really say that.